 Code generation is leveraged to generate the clients and informers utilized to interact with the various Custom Resources (e.g. pgclusters) comprising the PostgreSQL Operator declarative API.
-Code generation is provided by the Kubernetes code-generator project, and the following two Make targets are included within the PostgreSQL Operator project to both determine if any generated code within the project requires an update, and then update that code as needed:
+Code generation is provided by the Kubernetes code-generator project, and the following Make target is included within the PostgreSQL Operator project to update that code as needed: